Everything you wanted to know about Roger Darlington

 Yes, I do - and it's very important to me.

 After several false starts, once I formed the habit, I found it impossible to stop, however busy and eventful my life became.
 My first 40-word entry - in a "Letts Schoolboys Diary" - was for Sunday 31 December 1961, as I set off for a brief stay with my grandma in Sedgley in the English Midlands.
 Since then, I have not missed a single day.
 These days, I use a W H Smith A4-to-a-day diary and typically write about 200-300 words.
-That means that I have kept a continuous diary for almost 60 years and that I've clocked up over 20,000 daily entries.
+That means that I have kept a continuous diary for over 60 years and that I've clocked up over 22,000 daily entries.

 It's hard to explain why one keeps a diary.
 To many, the act may seem compulsive or narcissistic or even arrogant.
 All I know is that it gives me comfort - it seems to provide some structure and purpose to my life.
 If I don't think that my experience has value and interest, why should anyone else?
 Everyone's diary has a different style and purpose.
 I guess mine is a very male work - essentially it's a record of how I've spent my time and what I've done with my life, with not that much analysis, reflection or emotion (I suppose I thought that there would be time for that later).